-You’ll also get 20 percent savings on Delta in-flight purchases in the form of a statement credit, so if you need that extra bloody mary, go for it.
-(Good to know: this credit does not apply to in-flight wireless internet access.)
+You’ll also get 20% savings on Delta in-flight purchases in the form of a statement credit, so if you need that extra bloody mary, go for it.
+(Good to know: This credit does not apply to in-flight wireless internet access.)

 You can also call up a concierge service for simple things like restaurant recommendations and gift advice.

-No one wants to think of bad things happening, but if they do, your Delta Reserve® Credit Card has you covered in a lot of ways — as long as you use your card to pay.
+No one wants to think of bad things happening, but if they do, your Delta SkyMiles® Reserve American Express Card has you covered in a lot of ways — as long as you use your card to pay.

 You’ll be eligible for car rental loss and damage insurance.
 Be sure to decline the rental company’s collision damage waiver to be eligible for the insurance through your credit card.

 These travel benefits do have limitations and exclusions, so make sure to read about the benefits in full on your card benefit paperwork.

 You’re also eligible for lost, damaged or stolen baggage insurance up to $1,250 for a carry-on bag and $500 for a checked bag.

 At a glance: Other airline rewards credit cards to consider